Search: Advanced search

-Cats are very efficient and prolific hunters, so the only effective way to minimise or prevent hunting is confinement.
-Also, in an effort to preserve wildlife, some local government bylaws impose curfews on cats ranging from ‘night only’ to ‘24 hours per day’ and may include restriction to home only or to the entire property.
-A recent study showed that domestic cats have individual preferences for different types of prey and that they will continue to hunt preferred prey even when their numbers are low.
-This may have significant implications for the conservation of endangered and threatened species in specific areas.
+Cats are very efficient and prolific hunters.
+Research has shown that domestic cats can have individual preferences for different types of prey and that they will continue to hunt preferred prey even when their numbers are low .
+In some locations, this behaviour may have significant implications for the conservation of endangered and threatened species.

-Offering natural foodstuffs in the diet may also help reduce the urge to hunt, such as a raw chicken neck a couple of times a week.
+Offering occasional raw foods in your cat's diet may also help reduce the urge to hunt, such as a raw chicken neck a couple of times a week.
 This can also help to keep teeth and gums healthy.
 Please consult your vet prior to adding these to your cat's diet to ensure this is suitable.

-Finally, should a dead animal be presented to you by your cat, it is best to dispose of the carcase (ensuring first that the animal is indeed dead) as quickly as possible and without displaying any reaction, as a response may inadvertently encourage more hunting.
+Finally, should a dead animal be presented to you by your cat, it is best to dispose of the carcass (ensuring first that the animal is indeed dead) as quickly as possible and without displaying any reaction, as a response may inadvertently encourage more hunting.
 Never punish a cat for hunting.
 Should the prey animal still be alive, it is advised to swiftly retrieve the animal to check for injuries.
 If injuries are present or suspected, the animal should be taken to a vet as quickly as possible for assessment.
-If this is a regular occurrence, then confinement should be attempted.
-Bells on collars have not been shown to be effective in reducing the number of animals killed by cats wearing bells.
-However, research conducted in Western Australia evaluating the effectiveness of 'cat bibs' did show that the bibs stopped 81% of the cats surveyed from catching birds, 45% from catching mammals and 33% from catching reptiles and amphibians.
-Most cats adjusted to the bib almost immediately, with a few taking a day or so.
+If this is a regular occurrence, then you should seriously consider containing your cat.

 Dickman CR & Newsome TM (2015) Individual hunting behaviour and prey specialisation in the house cat Felis catus: Implications for conservation and management.
 Applied Animal Behaviour Science Vol 173, 76-87